MiniBooNE and MicroBooNE Combined Fit to a 3+1 Sterile Neutrino Scenario: Fit Details

 For the MiniBooNE likelihood we compare the fixed observation to the theoretical expectation with a multivariate normal distribution that includes systematic uncertainties, Poisson statistical uncertainties on the expectation, and finite Monte-Carlo statistical uncertainties.
 With the large MiniBooNE sample size, the multivariate normal distribution is a reasonable approximation for the likelihood.
 The MiniBooNE systematic errors of this analysis remain the same as in~\cite{MiniBooNE:2020pnu}, with one exception.
 The correlated systematic errors from uncertainties in the MiniBooNE optical model are limited to the three principal components of the corresponding covariance matrix with the largest eigenvalues, and the remaining optical model errors are assumed to be uncorrelated with no covariance among energy bins.
-For MicroBooNE, we use a Poisson-derived likelihood that accounts for finite Monte-Carlo size~\cite{Arguelles:2019izp}; additionally, the expectation in each bin is treated as a nuisance parameter that is constrained by the systematics covariance matrix~\cite{hepdata:1953568/t3}.
+For each MicroBooNE analysis, we use a Poisson-derived likelihood that accounts for finite Monte-Carlo size~\cite{Arguelles:2019izp}; additionally, the expectation in each bin is treated as a nuisance parameter that is constrained by the systematics covariance matrix~\cite{hepdata:1953568/t3,hepdata.114862.v2/t2}.
 The total likelihood is then composed of these two experimental likelihoods.
-We note that the fit presented here does not account for systematic correlations between MiniBooNE and MicroBooNE.
-Additionally, we allow the MicroBooNE $\nu_\mu$ measurement to constrain the MicroBooNE $\nu_e$ prediction and uncertainties, and do not account for oscillations in MicroBooNE's $\nu_\mu$ prediction.
-Ignoring $\nu_\mu$ disappearance in MicroBooNE is a reasonable assumption for small $U_{\mu4}$ given the limited sample statistics from MicroBooNE.
+We note that although the same beamline simulation is used to derive systematic uncertainties for both experiments, because of technical limitations the fit presented here accounts for these uncertainties as if they were uncorrelated between the two experiments.
+The inclusion of information from the $\nu_\mu$ samples of both MiniBooNE and MicroBooNE indirectly constrains the $\nu_e$ predictions of the two experiments in a correlated manner.
+This is handled directly for the inclusive analysis, as the $\nu_\mu$ CC FC/PC samples are included in the fit (accounting for $\nu_\mu$ appearance).
+For the CCQE analysis, we allow the MicroBooNE $\nu_\mu$ $1\mu1p$ measurement to constrain the MicroBooNE $\nu_e$ $1e1p$ prediction and uncertainties, and do not account for oscillations in MicroBooNE's $\nu_\mu$ $1\mu1p$ prediction.
+Ignoring $\nu_\mu$ disappearance in MicroBooNE's CCQE analysis is a reasonable assumption for small $U_{\mu4}$ given the limited sample size from this analysis.